How to Safely Manage Your Mobile Media

 After you dispose of an inventory item, document the following:

 - Method of destruction

 To protect your ePHI from unauthorized access and a potential breach, create an accountability plan, clean devices before reusing them, and safely dispose of unwanted devices.
 Staff members may also have questions about their own personal devices, so be sure you know the HIPAA security rule about device and media control.

 HIPAAtrek, Inc. software is designed to house all the policies and procedures for your organization to keep you HIPAA compliant, including the proper use and disposal of media.
-For further questions on this topic or help with your HIPAA compliance program, please contact Sarah Badahman at email@example.com.
+Learn more about the HIPAAtrek platform or contact us with questions about your HIPAA compliance program.